-The state Administering Agency encourages collaboration with other agencies.
+The State Administering Agency encourages collaboration with other agencies.
 One example is coordination to ensure that families who receive Temporary Assistance to Needy Families (TANF), Supplemental Security Income (SSI), SNAP, and Medicaid are automatically eligible for CSBG services.
-The state Administering Agency works with eligible entities to establish linkages when delivering services to victims of natural disasters.
+The network would like collaboration and linkages with their local DFCS office to address any issues or concerns with service delivery.
+The goal is to have high level meetings between state and local level meetings to discuss various services to include SNAP Employment Training.
+The State Administering Agency works with eligible entities to establish linkages when delivering services to victims of natural disasters.
 Group eligibility is used in this area.
 Agencies sometimes provide staff to assist in providing services and emergency relief to victims.
-The state CSBG Program will continue to encourage and coordinate linkages between CSBG-eligible entities, other community service agencies, and local governments to ensure that gaps in services are filled.
+The State CSBG Program will continue to encourage and coordinate linkages between CSBG-eligible entities, other community service agencies, and local governments to ensure that gaps in services are filled.
 Eligible entities recognize the importance of interagency planning, coordination of services, and community organization.
 CSBG agencies solicit volunteers and private donations, and form partnerships with the private sector as well as local governments to reduce the causes of poverty.
 CSBG funds continue to be used to enhance administrative functions in local CSBG programs.